EMeyerLab/ipdtools/README.md

-The PyPi release is still in alpha.
-Automated testings, docs and other things are still missing.
-Please contact me if you can't use the package using the following instructions

 # ipdtools

 Retro-ingineering of PacBio's modelling of IPD (**RS II, Sequel I, Sequel II v2**).
 This **won't** work for **Sequel II with v1.0 chemistry.**

+# Development state

+* The PyPi release is still in alpha.
+* Automated testings and docsare still missing.

 # Background